Process. Progress. Detritus.

 I designed a simple blog and stuck the image up on it and that was all that I put on there.
 Just one image.
 I didn't have an intention (I'm still not clear if I do).
 Then a few weeks later I added another one and then irregularly some more.
 I started sharing the blog with more people who knew my work and then started sharing the site to a broader and differing audience via various social media.

-Now, eight years have passed in this experiment.
+Now, almost a decade has passed in this experiment.
 The blog went through several changes in design and is now in the form of this site.
 Almost a thousand images and their transcriptions have ended up here.
 In that process of documenting how my writing begins, the entirety of my writing process has been changed.
 Almost every morning I will write in my notebooks to get myself going, then I'll snap an image of those beginning moments, then I post it onto A Rough Draft and transcribe the image often extending the writing, and editing as best I can in that brief time I have.
 This results in an inevitable second draft of each entry but also creates a repository I will work from—offline—as I have rarely come back to the posts to edit them on this site.